xXOsielXx/luanti-mod-sprinting/README.md

 2. **Effects**:
    - Speed and jump boosts while sprinting.
    - FOV increases smoothly for a "fast" feel.
-   - Particles spawn underfoot (configurable).
+   - Particles spawn underfoot (toggleable in settings).
 3. **Conditions**:
    - Requires ground contact (toggleable in settings).
+   - The player is not on a ladder (toggleable in settings).
+   - The player is not on a liquid such as water or lava (toggleable in settings).
-   - The player is not crouching
+   - The player is not crouching.
-   - Drains stamina/hunger if enabled and mods are installed.
+   - The player has enough hunger/stamina (configurable).
 4. **Cancellation**: Stops automatically if:
    - You release the forward key.
+   - You enter a liquid such as water or lava (toggleable in settings).
+   - You go up a ladder (toggleable in settings).
-   - You sneak
+   - You sneak.
-   - Stamina/hunger drops below thresholds.
+   - Stamina/hunger drops below thresholds (configurable).

 ---